João Varudo

-João Manuel Jesus Varudo Afonso (born 6 June 1992) simply João Varudo, is a Portuguese footballer who plays for Amora, as a defender.
+João Manuel Jesus Varudo Afonso (born 6 June 1992) simply João Varudo, is a professional footballer who plays as a left-back for Sintrense.
+Born in Portugal, he represents Timor-Leste at international level.

-Football career
+Club career

 On 23 September 2015, Varudo made his professional debut with Oriental in a 2015–16 Taça da Liga match against Estoril Praia.

+International career

+In June 2026, Varudo was named in Timor-Leste's final squad for the 2026 ASEAN Championship.
+He make his debut in a 7–0 lost to Vietnam on 24 July 2026.